Marko Simonović (basketball, born 1999): Chicago Bulls (2021–2023)

 On 18 November 2020, Simonović was selected with the 44th overall pick in the 2020 NBA draft by the Chicago Bulls.
 In August 2021, Simonović joined the Chicago Bulls for the NBA Summer League.
 On 9 August, he made his debut in the Summer League in a 94–77 loss to the New Orleans Pelicans in which he posted 13 points and 5 rebounds in 15 minutes.
 On August 18, 2021, Simonović officially signed a three-year contract with the Bulls.
 On 22 November, Simonović made his NBA debut in a 109–77 loss to the Indiana Pacers in which he posted one point and one rebound in 7 minutes.

 In July 2022, Simonović joined the Bulls for the 2022 NBA Summer League.
 He was later named to the All-NBA Summer League Second Team.

 On 6 July 2023, Simonović was waived by the Bulls.

 Crvena zvezda (2023–2024)

 On 8 July 2023, Simonović signed with Serbian powerhouse Crvena zvezda.

 Beşiktaş (2024)

 On January 3, 2024, Simonović was loaned to Beşiktaş Emlakjet of the Basketbol Süper Ligi (BSL).

 Bahçeşehir Koleji (2024–2025)

 On June 15, 2024, Simonović signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).

-Türk Telekom (2025–present)
+Türk Telekom (2025–2026)

 On July 19, 2025, Simonović signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).